 The death of a loved one is an extremely painful, emotional and hectic time.
-In addition funerals are expensive, and the bills will keep coming in regardless of a person’s loss.
-For many people the life insurance money is needed sooner rather than later.
+In addition, funerals are expensive, and the bills will keep coming in regardless of a person’s loss.
+For many people, the life insurance money is needed sooner rather than later.

 Similar to other types of insurance, a claim must be made before a life insurance policy pays out.
-The sooner a claim is made, the quicker payment will be.
+The sooner a claim is made, the quicker the payment will be.